lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 I suspect this phenomenon may help in creating favourable conditions for the symbiosis.
 It may help in stratifying the water column, keeping nutrients from dying plants close to the plant roots for re-absorption.

-Interestingly, Azolla roots respond distinctly to typical plant hormones compared to flowering plants their roots.
+Interestingly, Azolla roots respond distinctly to typical plant hormones compared to flowering plant's roots [@deVries2016].
-Roots were likely invented twice in plant-history: in lycophytes and in ferns.
+Roots were likely invented twice in plant history: in lycophytes and ferns.
-The fern-invented-roots were passed down to seed-plants.
+The fern-invented roots were passed down to seed plants.
 However, not all roots will have developed the same since their original invention.
-In seed-plants, the hormone cytokinin promotes cell division in shoots, and regulates differentiation growth in roots.
+In seed plants, the hormone cytokinin promotes cell division in shoots and regulates differentiation growth in roots.
-In contrast to the typical response, _Azolla_ roots' cell division is promoted by cytokinin [@DeVries].
+In contrast to the typical response, _Azolla_ roots' cell division is promoted by cytokinin [@deVries2016].
-This finding suggest that Azolla roots have an origin as a shoot structure.
+This finding suggests that Azolla roots have an origin as a shoot structure.
 They are analogous to plant roots; similar in appearance but separate in origin.

-The specifics of the shoot-origin of _Azolla_ roots are not of major consequence to this work.
+The specifics of _Azolla_ root's origin are not of major consequence to this work.
 It does highlight and illustrate that the evolutionary history of _Azolla_ deviated from that of seed plants a very long time ago.
 Educated guesses made with a seed-plant background, may be false more often than one thinks.
 Now let me also express my dislike for the term "primitive plants".
-As if ferns have not diversified, adapted and evolved since their origin.
+As if ferns have not diversified, adapted, and evolved since their origin.
 I hope this thesis, even this introduction, will help in appreciating the intricacies of the _Azolla_ symbiosis life cycle.
 We can discuss "primitiveness" further compared to the brute force of non-pollinated flowers or the extravaganza of a magnolia.